ewsdocker/alpine-nginx-dev/README.md

 ### ewsdocker/alpine-nginx-dev:3.8.0
 A **NGINX HHTP** Web server image based on [ewsdocker/alpine-nginx](https://github.com/ewsdocker/alpine-nginx).

-**alpine-nginx-dev** provides a simple NGINX HTTP server which can be anchored at any location to server the HTML content found there.
+A simple, small footprint HTML development tool. **alpine-nginx-dev** provides a simple NGINX HTTP server which can be anchored at any location to serve the HTML content found there.
 It's main purpose is to serve a GitHub web document as it is being developed.

 ____
 **Visit the [ewsdocker/alpine-nginx-dev](https://github.com/ewsdocker/alpine-nginx-dev/wiki) Wiki for complete documentation.**